madisonbullard/sst-ion-auth-issue/README.md

 **Expected result: A 200 response, with a JSON body detailing a 302 redirect**

 **Observed result: A 200 response, but no response body**

+The CloudWatch logs (see the sanitized logs in [cloudwatch_logs.txt](cloudwatch_logs.txt#L22)) show that when running `sst dev` and hitting the endpoint, the auth handler Lambda function is receiving the correct message (the JSON body with the 302 info).

 We can actually view the expected result if we `sst deploy` instead of `sst dev`:
 - Close the `sst dev` process